IuliiaZaitova/code_slingers/README.md

 [Link] (https://arxiv.org/abs/1405.0312)

 - Evaluation of dataset
-THis section gets all the captions and extract the entity and action from the captions and create a simple analysis
+This section gets all the captions and extract the entity and action from the captions and create a simple analysis

 - Joke Dataset